qmaness-hue/EGR314qmaness.github.io/docs/04-Microcontroller-Selection/Microcontroller-Selection.md

 ## Selected Microcontroller

 The microcontroller I selected for the motor system is the PIC18F57Q43, a microcontroller provided in class.
 The motor driver and gearmotor I selected are compatible with the PIC18F57Q43.
-The motor driver I selected--the IFX9201SGAUMA1--utilizes the SPI interface.
-This interface is covered in depth during class, making it a well understood software.
+The motor driver I selected--the TMC2209--utilizes the GPIO and UART (uneccessary) interface.
+The UART with MPLAB interface is covered in depth during class, making it a well understood software.
 All parameters appear to match up, as I did the component selection with the microcontroller given in class in mind.

 **MPLAB Pin Configuration**
 ![](TQFP48.png)